 As a statewide contract, ITS52 can be used by state and local government entities across the Commonwealth - from state agencies to municipal offices and public libraries, schools, collages, and universities - as well as other states and territories.

 ITS52 is comprised of six categories of services that were chosen based on input from Commonwealth IT staff.
 Vendors have been selected for each category based on their expertise.
-When using ITS52, only vendors included in the relevent category can be used.
+When using ITS52, only vendors included in the relevant category can be used.

 Category A: Accessibility Audit Services